yanjingmao/NC_paper_source_code/README.md

-# Source code for manuscript "..."
+# Source code for manuscript "Deep learning-based predictive identification of neural stem cell differentiation"

 ## Introduction
-This repository is used for publishing source code and the related usage in the manuscript "...".
+This repository is used for publishing source code and the related usage in the manuscript "Deep learning-based predictive identification of neural stem cell differentiation".

 ## Requirement
 * Ubuntu: 18.04